PSHE/RSE/Citizenship

 PSHE/RSE

-Mental Health: Transition to secondary school, self esteem, online relationships, My Mind My Body week.
-Healthy Lifestyles: What is good health?, Oral Hygiene, Personal Hygiene Keeping safe: Knife crime awareness, basic first aid and CPR, Staying safe in the community including water and road safety.
+Mental Health: Transition to secondary school, self-esteem, online relationships.
+Keeping safe: basic first aid and CPR, Staying safe in the community including water and road safety.
+Cookson First Aid visit Wright Robinson to deliver a session to each class.

 Relationship and Sex Education: Puberty and reproduction (recap of content taught in science), Healthy relationships, stable and long term relationships, forced marriage and honour-based violence.